-- During the Outer Cove Brook Clovelly Golf Course station deployment, all sensors ranked 'excellent' when compared to the freshly calibrated QA/QC sonde. - At removal, pH, conductivity, dissolved oxygen and turbidity ranked 'good', while temperature ranked 'poor'.
-The QA/QC sonde value was again much lower than the field sonde value.
-A review of the data obtained by the QA/QC sonde at both stations during this removal and the subsequent installations, shows that the QA/QC temperature was approximately a degree lower than each of the field sondes, indicating a possible issue with the QA/QC temperature sensor. - Outer Cove Brook has a large amount of algae growing and it was very hard to select a location for the sonde where the probes wouldn't be influenced by the long hair-like algae.
+- During the Outer Cove Brook Clovelly Golf Course station deployment, the turbidity sensor ranked 'excellent' while the pH, conductivity and dissolved oxygen sensors ranked 'good' when compared to the freshly calibrated QA/QC sonde.
+The temperature sensor ranked 'poor', due to a faulty thermometer on the sonde used for QA/QC during deployment. - At removal, turbidity ranked 'excellent', while temperature and pH ranked 'good'.
+The dissolved oxygen sensor ranked 'fair' while the conductivity sensor ranked 'marginal'.
+Sensor drift may have been an issue as this was a longer than normal deployment period (41 days). - Outer Cove Brook has a large amount of algae growing and it was very hard to select a location for the sonde where the probes wouldn't be influenced by the long hair-like algae.
 The algae may cause issues periodically if it becomes tangled around the turbidity sensor or block the sensors on the conductivity probe.